Academic year: 2022/2023

 Access to the programme

-Quota reserved to non-EU students residing outside Italy: 10 seats, of which 1 is reserved for a Chinese student living in China, under the Marco Polo Project..
+Quota reserved to non-EU students residing outside Italy: 20 seats, 1 of which is reserved for Chinese students, living in China, studying under the Marco Polo Project.

 The admission onto the Digital Management degree programme is permitted after passing the TOLC-E online test, created by CISIA – the Inter-University Consortium for Integrated Admission Systems (www.cisiaonline.it).